-In 1989, Madonna released what has been called her greatest and most personal record to date.
-Like a Prayer found the pop singer coming-of-age with a collection of pop confections layered with live instrumentation, sophisticated arrangements, deeply felt lyrics, and a stronger, more assured vocal.
-The album begins with a clamoring guitar riff that erupts and ebbs to the first chords of the title track, a church organ quietly setting the stage for the song’s dramatic crescendo featuring the Andrae Crouch Choir and Madonna’s longtime back-up singer Niki Haris.
+Like a Prayer found Madonna coming of age with a collection of pop confections layered with live instrumentation, sophisticated arrangements, deeply felt lyrics, and a stronger, more assured vocal.
+The album begins with a clamoring guitar riff (reportedly performed by Prince) that erupts and ebbs to the first chords of the title track, a church organ quietly setting the stage for the song’s dramatic crescendo featuring the Andrae Crouch Choir and Madonna’s longtime back-up singer Niki Haris.
 “Like a Prayer” climbs to heights like no other pop song before it—or after.
 Like most of the songs on the album, the track’s glossy production gives way to a power beyond studio sonics, and if Like a Prayer’s “church-like” reverence feels like a religious experience, it’s no mere coincidence.

-While she may have seemed to be an of-the-moment pop tart through most of the ’80s, Like a Prayer found Madonna paying homage to some of her early musical influences: the Beatles (on the magical, Sgt.
-Pepper-esque “Dear Jessie”), Simon & Garfunkel (the haunting “Oh Father,” with its modulated hook and overdubbed harmonies) and Sly & the Family Stone (“Keep It Together,” which evokes “Family Affair” without the use of samples or artless imitation).
+While she may have seemed to be an of-the-moment pop tart through most of the ’80s, Like a Prayer found Madonna paying homage to some of her early musical influences: the Beatles (on the kaleidoscopic, Sgt.
+Pepper-esque “Dear Jessie”), Simon & Garfunkel (the haunting “Oh Father,” with its modulated hook and overdubbed harmonies), and Sly & the Family Stone (“Keep It Together,” which evokes “Family Affair” without the predictable use of samples or artless imitation).
 Another Sly & the Family Stone-inspired tune, “Express Yourself,” turned Madonna’s “Material Girl” image on its head, denouncing material things for a little r-e-s-p-e-c-t.
 The track is easily the most soulful performance of Madonna’s career.
-Like a Prayer also found the pop star at her most emotionally bare: the autobiographical “Till Death Do Us Part” addressed Madonna’s tumultuous marriage to Sean Penn, delivering punch (“You’re not in love with someone else/You don’t even love yourself”) after punch (“He starts the fight, she starts the lie/But what is truth when something dies?”); the heart-wrenching piano-ballad “Promise to Try” touched on the death of her mother; and the powerful “Spanish Eyes" bravely (and elegantly) confronted the still-taboo issue of AIDS.
+Like a Prayer also found the pop singer at her most emotionally bare: the autobiographical “Till Death Do Us Part” addressed Madonna’s tumultuous marriage to Sean Penn, delivering punch (“You’re not in love with someone else/You don’t even love yourself”) after punch (“He starts the fight, she starts the lie/But what is truth when something dies?”); the heart-wrenching piano ballad “Promise to Try” touched on the death of her mother; and the powerful “Spanish Eyes” elegantly conflated the then-taboo issue of AIDS with war.